 The Momental Foundation is not liable for any agreements reached outside the scope of our programs.

-We welcome our participating university partners to make available their information about university programs that may be open to startups, such as accelerators, resource-access agreements, or patent-licensing programs.
+We welcome our participating university partners to make available their information about their university programs that may be open to our startups, such as their accelerators, resource-access agreements, or patent-licensing programs.

 It is our hope that the Mistletoe Research Fellowship may serve as a bridge helping to link the academic and entrepreneurial communities

 How does intellectual property work for the Startup Collaboration?

 The Mistletoe Research Fellowship encompasses two programs to support the foundation’s mission of promoting scientific advancement for the public good.
 While each Fellow participates in both programs, their activities are distinct.
 The Unfettered Research Grant is applied to a Research Fellow’s university research activities.
 The MRF Startup Collaboration is a separate off-campus extracurricular professional training program administrated by the foundation and conducted exclusively on our online learning platform and within our onboarding Match Workshop.

 We ask Research Fellows to sign an agreement that research activities conducted as part of their participation in their MRF Startup Collaboration must be distinct from their university-based research activities and cannot overlap with the specific areas addressed by their existing university or grant research commitments.
 It is a facet of our professional development program and the interdisciplinary structure of our project teams that Research Fellows will be able to use the MRF Startup Collaboration as an opportunity to expand the application of their PhD training and knowledge, particularly if they have been working within a narrow band of expertise.

 The handling of patentable discoveries or inventions arising from the MRF Startup Collaboration falls under the purview of the Momental Foundation’s intellectual property policies, detailed below.